 Mimosa Salad has no similarities to the orange champagne drink, but is named after a type of native flowering yellow Australian wattle, also known as Mimosa.
 It now grows around the world, including along the Black Sea in Russia.
 The bright yellow flowers are often given to women on International Women’s Day.
 The crumbled egg yolks on Mimoza Salad are reminiscent of the yellow flowers, thus the name.

-There are many varieties of this salad, some using salmon, trout or even chicken instead of tuna.
+There are many varieties of this salad, some using pink salmon, trout or even chicken instead of tuna.
 The cheese needs to be a hard cheese like a white cheddar, but not sharp like a Swiss cheese.
 You can use either canned Tuna in oil or spring water.
 I always use spring water tuna, because I add so much mayo.
 Some say it’s tastier to use the Tuna in oil (your call).

 Traditionally you boil the potatoes and carrots with the skin on, and then peel it after it’s cooked.
 I peel the vegetables first, and boil them like normal.
 I hate peeling soft cooked vegetables.
 There is no difference in taste, and I find it easier.
 Most people grate the ingredients directly into the dish as they are layering, but I prepare everything in advance, then built my salad.

 You have to try this Mimoza Salad (Мимоза)!
 A delicious Russian layered salad popular during celebrations and holidays.
 A hearty salad with Tuna, Potatoes, Carrots, Eggs and of course, lots of Mayo.
 Who needs regular potato salad when you can have Mimoza!
 Bon Appetit! Приятного аппетита!